 EU Delivered Orders

 Unfortunately due to extremely high delivery charges and likely damage in transit overseas we are unable to supply container grown roses by mail order to the E.U, you can however continue to order your bare-root roses for supply in the autumn from the end of this month, payment will not be taken until a few days before dispatch, Our apologies for any inconvenience caused.

 Roses in the Garden (U.K), What needs doing

-Weather permitting, prepare the ground well for any new bare-root roses you are planning to plant by ideally digging out the hole ready a few weeks before and adding plenty of well-rotted manure or compost into the bottom of the whole and forking in well, you can now plant roses where there were roses planted before by adding some mycorrhizal ROOTGROW into the base of the hole and ensuring that the rose roots come into contact with the friendly fungi, see the 'Rose Related Products' to order and for more information, Rootgrow will benefit all newly planted roses.
-Full planting and aftercare instructions are supplied with all our roses when dispatched, if it's too cold or wet to plant now, don't worry bare-root roses can be safely stored in their original packaging for 3-4 weeks when supplied at this time of year or buy container for planting later in the spring once fully rooted.
+Its still a perfect time to plant roses, prepare the ground well for any new potted roses you are planning to plant by ideally digging out the hole ready a few days before and adding plenty of well rotted manure or compost into the bottom of the whole and forking in well, you can now plant roses where there were roses planted before by adding some mycorrhizal 'ROOTGROW' into the base of the hole and ensuring that the rose roots come into contact with the friendly fungi, see the 'Rose Related Products' to order and for more information, ROOTGROW will benefit all newly planted roses, dry, light and sandy soils and hardy shrubs.
+Full planting and aftercare instructions are supplied with all our roses when dispatched